 Are permits included in the trekking cost?

-Manaslu treks require multiple permits, including the Manaslu Restricted Area Permit (MRAP) and ACAP.
-Some trekking packages include permits in the total cost, while independent trekkers must pay separately.
+Manaslu Region requires multiple permits, including the Manaslu Restricted Area Permit (MRAP) and the Annapurna Conservation Area Permit (ACAP).
+Some trekking packages include these permits in the total cost which simplifies planning for trekkers.
+Independent trekkers, however, must pay for permits separately, and prices can vary based on the season, nationality, and the trekking route.

 Is hiring a guide or porter mandatory?